 Overall, Morale is the excitement leading up to and during HuskyTHON.
 We are the fun, crazy ones that love to stay up for 18 hours dancing and smiling.
-MCs have to attend mandatory practices to learn the morale dance in the months leading up to HuskyTHON (no judgement zone – we accept all dance moves).
-MCs then accompany the Management Team in teaching the dance throughout the night.
-In addition, MCs will help run various games and activities going on the night of, and will contribute to the overall good spirit and morale.
+Morale Captains have to attend mandatory practices to learn the morale dance in the months leading up to HuskyTHON (no judgement zone – we accept all dance moves).
+Morale Captains then accompany the Management Team in teaching the dance throughout the night.
+In addition, Morale Captains will help run various games and activities going on the night of, and will contribute to the overall good spirit and morale.

-Our MCs are held to the highest standard, with other responsibilities including: tabling, canning, attending a retreat at Connecticut Children’s Medical Center, fundraising year-round, spreading word about HuskyTHON, and most importantly, keeping the overall community morale high the entire year.
-MCs are also responsible for fundraising a minimum of $450, but we encourage much more than that.
+Our Morale Captains are held to the highest standard, with other responsibilities including: tabling, canning, attending a retreat at Connecticut Children’s, fundraising year-round, spreading word about HuskyTHON, and most importantly, keeping the overall community morale high the entire year.
+Morale Captains are also responsible for fundraising a minimum of $925, but we encourage much more than that.
 Most importantly, Morale Captains are the energy that encompasses what it means to be a part of HuskyTHON!

 If you are interested in learning more, please contact our Co-Directors of Morale.